 No medium is more evolutionary than radio.
 From it's origins in Hertzian waves used for "narrowcasting" maritime communications to the experimental "broadcasting" on AM we saw radio move from a functional communication channel towards the entertainment role it is known for today.
 The birth of FM brought listeners a dramatically improved listening experience and here in the UK, via battles between the BBC and offshore pirate radio stations, commercial radio flourished.
 Since then, and with the rise of DAB, the spectrum has expanded to cater to all tastes and with it all advertiser needs.
 Constant evolution under-pins radio's enduring appeal; embracing the advantages that the internet has enabled is very much in the medium's DNA.

-of adults claim to listen via a mobile phone or tablet at least once per month. up 51% year on year.
+of adults claim to listen via a mobile phone or tablet at least once per month.
+32% of people also claim to own a smart speaker and 18% claim to use it every day to listen to radio.

 So as we've established, radio offers a connected, interactive, relevant experience.
 But it's true value to brands lies in the influence it exerts over listeners...